-My ex-husband is so blind to the truth, he wouldn’t know it if it were sitting on him!
+My Cheater is so blind to the truth, he wouldn’t know it if it were sitting on him!
 He has this grandiose lie cycle in his mind and it causes him to not be able to see anything except from his own twisted perspective.
 His mental narrative is limited to his own echo chamber and what he thinks is the only truth.
-He is right and everyone else around him is wrong and stupid.
+He is right and everyone else around him is wrong, and stupid.
 The kids and I were talking about this just yesterday.

 The most frustrating thing for all of us it not being able to get him to LISTEN so he can hear or see the truth.
 He makes up stories in his own mind to support his addiction and that keeps him from being able to make any significant progress in repairing or restoring his most important relationships.
 So we are forced to helplessly stand by and watch him spiral out of control, until he finally hits bottom, that is, if he ever does…

 Had he been able to hear and see the truth I would have never divorced him.
 Even now, if he would wake up to his own awful state and get super humble about his situation I am confident that our relationship could and would be repairable.